CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-put-database-profiles.md

 ## Body data

 Besides the parameters that you append to the URL, you must also include a request body in the POST request.
-The body has two components: 'fields' (required) and 'interests' (optional).
+The body has two optional components:
+'fields' and 'interests'.
 Both will be added to the new profile.
 The interests can be added from a list ("football") or with an associative array ("football" => 1, "baseball" => 0).
+Fields must be an associative array.

+Please note that this is a different input format than [version 1](../restv1/rest-post-database-profiles) of this API call.

 ## Returned fields